bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 [0| C_{xy}; C_{yx} | 0][w_x; w_y] = \alpha [C_{xx}| 0; 0 | C_{yy}][w_x; w_y]
 \end{equation}

-This is a generalized eigenvalue equation solvable with standard eingenvalue solver.
+This is a generalized eigenvalue equation solvable with a standard eigenvalue solver.
-It can be extended on more then 2 variables and we can utlized also Kernel versions of it.
+It can be extended on more than 2 variables and we can utilize also Kernel versions of it.
-To capture nonlinear dependecies use kernel.
-Hence we have **kCCA** (kernel Canoical Component Analysis).
+To capture nonlinear dependencies use kernel.
+Hence we have **kCCA** (kernel Canonical Component Analysis).

 \begin{equation}
 [0| K_{xy}; K_{yx} | 0][\alpha_x; \alpha_y] = \alpha [K_{x}^2| 0; 0 | K_{y}^2][\alpha_x; \alpha_y]
 \end{equation}

 To recover $w_x$ use $w_x=X\alpha_x$ same for $w_y$.
 There is also a temporal kernel CCA.
-When variables are copuled with delay.
+When variables are coupled with delay.  tkCCA finds canonical convolution and correlogram.
+It is given as:

 \begin{equation}
 argmax_{w_x(\tau), w_y} Corr(\sum{w_x(\tau)^Tx(t-\tau), w_y^Ty(t)})
 \end{equation}

-tkCCA finds canonical convolution and correlogram.